By Steve Frandzel, Keith Hautala, and Meriden Vitale

 “The idea that I could play a part in reducing waste production, cleaning up industrial processes, and making the planet a better place really appeals to me,” he said.
 “I can picture myself working in a field where I can make a difference like that.”

-Dachan Yu wants to use his electrical engineering degree to make computers more affordable.
+Dachan Yu wants to use his electrical and computer engineering degree to make computers more affordable.
 From his experience working at Fred Meyer, he got the sense that computer-shopping is a hassle for most people.

 “I like the idea of creating useful products,” he said.
 “I’ve always liked tinkering with computers and electronics.”